edgeIO/documentation/content/docs/manuals/flops-addon/flops-project-workflow/stages/stages-4-and-5-doing-FL.md

 ### Observing FL Training via the GUI

-Instead of looking into rather cryptic service logs you can and should observe this training process via a sophisticated GUI.
+Instead of looking into service logs you can and should observe this training process via a sophisticated GUI.
 This GUI allows users to monitor, compare, store, export, share, and organize training runs, metrics, and trained models during training time and beyond.

 {{<light-dark-png "gui-experiments-view-small">}}